 Our regulations are necessary for the fair and proper running of the Festival.

-- The Festival is for amateurs and music students, whatever their standard.
+- The Festival is for amateurs and students, whatever their standard.
 An amateur is defined as someone who does not derive more than out-of-pocket expenses for teaching and performing.
 This applies unless a specific competition gives different eligibility criteria.

-- If an entrant has been a pupil of an Adjudicator in the six-months prior to the Festival, they should contact the relevant Section Head before entering a class judged solely by that Adjudicator.
+- If an entrant has been a pupil of an Adjudicator in the year prior to the Festival, they should contact the relevant Section Head before entering a class judged solely by that Adjudicator.

 - Entrants will not be allowed to perform in a competition for which they are not eligible by age.